 Counting skills are super important for a preschooler’s developing understanding of math.
 Thankfully, they love a variety of ways to practice!
-This pond theme counting activity provides young learners with lots of practice for counting and one-to-one correspondence.
+This pond theme counting activity provides young children with lots of practice for counting and one-to-one correspondence.

 These pond theme math mats are a FREE printable, so be sure to grab your copy at the end of this post!